 There are reports of Chinese intrusion into Indian territory, not for strategic control but for collecting Himalayan gold.
 Chinese have been accused of illegally entering Arunachal Pradesh to collect this costly herbal drug called Cordyceps.

-The report by Indo-Pacific Centre for Strategic Communications has said that multiple attempts were made by the People’s Liberation Army to transgress the borders of Arunachal Pradesh to pick up these expensive fungi.
+The report by Indo-Pacific Centre for Strategic Communications (IPCSC) has said that multiple attempts were made by the People’s Liberation Army to transgress the borders of Arunachal Pradesh to pick up these expensive fungi.
 The report was released on 25th December.

 What Is Cordyceps?